Banana Pudding Poke Cake (+Video)

 I think this cake gets more delicious over time.
 To me, it’s even better the next day so it’s a great dessert to make ahead of time.
 Serve with freshly sliced bananas.
 Keep refrigerated.

-CRAVING MORE POKE CAKE/BANANA RECIPES?
-CHECK THESE OUT!
+CRAVING MORE POKE CAKE RECIPES?

-Best Banana Pudding Poke Cake
+Best Banana Pudding Poke Cake (+Video)